WhiteMarketPodcast/WMP-website/README.md

 This repo is open source and all the code here is available under a [Mozilla Public License Version 2](https://github.com/WhiteMarketPodcast/WMP-website/blob/master/LICENSE.md).
 We encourage you to read the file before submitting work here.

-Make sure you also read our [CODE_OF_CONDUCT.md](https://github.com/WhiteMarketPodcast/WMP-website/blob/master/CODE_OF_CONDUCT.md).
+Make sure you also read our [Code of Conduct](https://github.com/WhiteMarketPodcast/WMP-website/blob/master/CODE_OF_CONDUCT.md).
 If you submit any work here, we assume you read and accepted those rules.

 ### Find out more about the show or get in touch: